dinocelotti/Smart-Tickets/README.md

 bool | created
 bytes32 | ipfsHash

-The ipfsHash attribute should be removed from the struct as currently there is no road map for IPFS implementation.
+The ipfsHash attribute should be removed from the struct as there is no road map for IPFS implementation at the moment.

+#### Desired sale listing functionality
+Since transactions are initiated by the buyer, ticker sellers need a way to list which tickets they are selling, how many, and for what price.
+This will be done with two mappings:

+      mapping (address => mapping (bytes32 => uint)) saleAmount;
+      mappint (address => mapping (bytes32 => uint)) salePrice;

+The first mapping tracks how many tickets, of each type, for each address are for sale.
+The second mapping tracks the sale price, of each ticket type, for each address.
+This means that a seller cannot list two tickets of the same type for different prices.

+When a user attempts to make a listing, the following requirements must be met:
+* User is allowed to sell tickets
+* This ticket type is allowed to be sold
+* User owns the amount that they are listing
+* Listing price meets ticket price restrictions (if any)

 ## UserRegistry Contract
-This contract is not currently functional so the description below represents the desired function of this contract.
+This contract is still in a prototype stage so the description below represents the desired function of the contract.

 The UserRegistry contract exists to store user information so that it may be accessed from across the entire Smart-Tickets platform.
 Users "create" an account by at the very least setting their *initialized* tag to **TRUE**.
-Since user accounts are identified by their address, any method call to the registry is sufficient proof that the caller owns their own address and is therefore allowed to edit their own info.

 The desired user attributes for the UserRegistry are discussed in section #4 as *global attributes*.
-The contract should contain setters for all user attributes that allow any address to modify it's own information.
+The contract should contain setters for all user attributes, allowing any address to modify it's own information since any legitimate transaction sent to the registry is sufficient proof that the sender owns their address.

 ## ProjectResolver Contract
 This contract stores an array with the address of all of the events which have been created.
 When a user creates an event on the front-end, a project contract is created to represent it and it's address is stored by the ProjectResolver contract.
 The contract allows a caller to query the totall number of projects created, the amount owned by an address, and the jth project created by an address.